unicode-org/icu4x/docs/tutorials/cargo.md

 This example has an additional section for auto-generating the data in build.rs.
 In your build.rs, invoke the ICU4X Datagen API with the set of keys you require.
 Don't worry; if using databake, you will get a compiler error if you don't specify enough keys.

 Use caution with the build.rs approach since it will make your build.rs file access the network and therefore be potentially non-deterministic.
-As an alternative, you can remove the `build-dependencies` section,  invoke `icu4x-datagen` manually, and potentially check in the output to your version control.
+As an alternative, you can remove the `build-dependencies` section,  invoke `icu4x-datagen` manually, and check in the output to your version control.
 See [data_management.md](./data_management.md) for more information.

 [« Fully Working Example »](./cargo_tests/baked)